Heather Marcoux also contributed to this story.

 And so are we!

-This mom's viral post about marriage is so raw and relatable
+This mom's post about marriage is so raw and relatable

-As mothers, we are constantly worrying .
+As mothers, we are constantly worrying.
+Our worrying is viral.
 Worrying about our children and their safety, their happiness and their health.
 Worrying about our homes.
 Worrying about our other family members and friends.
 And sometimes, we're also worrying about something we're afraid to admit: The way our mental and emotional load affects our partners and how they view us.

 One mother put this feeling into perfect words.